See Crunch Automation basics for more information.

 In this case study, we need to refer to the original source variables, which are in the HIDDEN folder.
 But will this be compatible with the array so that the ALTER ARRAY command can work?

-We can inspect the subvariables of the multiple response variable, by selecting one of the subvariables in the Accordion, inspecting it in Tables and Graphs mode, and then opening its Properties:
+We can inspect the subvariables of the multiple response variable, by selecting one of the subvariables in the variable tree, inspecting it in Tables and Graphs mode, and then opening its Properties: